6 tips to create a homepage that converts

 This feature can serve many purposes, allowing customers to ask questions about your products or services and offering you the ability to explain them in your own words.
 This can definitely increase conversion rates and is therefore worth trying out on your homepage.

-As we move into 2018, video marketing tactics are only growing in popularity.
+As we move into 2019, video marketing tactics are only growing in popularity.
 Videos are easily consumable, fun and engaging.
-Including a video clip on your home page that offers an overview of your company, products are services is an excellent way to catch the attention of the customer.
+Including a video clip on your homepage that offers an overview of your company, products or services is an excellent way to catch the attention of the customer.
 Bear in mind that it should be kept short, sweet and to the point.